lemmon/abrusco/README.md

 # Abrusco

 Utility-first CSS library that is not trying to be everything.
-Just a simple set of tools that you always bring with you.
+Merely a set of tools that you always bring along.
 Responsive, lightweight, and customizable at its core.

 ### Packages